Quantized Noncommutative Riemann Manifolds and Stochastic Processes: The theoretical foundations of the square root of Brownian motion: Abstract

 \section{Abstract}

-We consider Brownian motion on quantized non-commutative Riemannian manifolds and show how a set of stochastic processes on sets of complex numbers can be devised.
-This class of stochastic processes are shown to yield at the outset a Chapman-Kolmogorov equation with a complex diffusion coefficient that can be straightforwardly reduced to the Schr\"odinger equation.
+We lay the theoretical and mathematical foundations of the square root of Browniam motion and we prove the existence of such a process.
+In doing so, we consider Brownian motion on quantized noncommutative Riemannian manifolds and show how a set of stochastic processes on sets of complex numbers can be devised.
+This class of stochas-tic processes are shown to yield at the outset a Chapman-Kolmogorov equation with a complex diffusion coefficient that can be straightforwardly reduced to the Schr\"odinger equation.
 The existence of these processes has been recently shown numerically.
-In this work we provide an analogous support for the existence of the Chapman-Kolmogorov-Schr\"odinger equation for them.
-Besides, it is numerically seen as a Wick rotation can change the heat kernel into the Schr\"odinger one.
+In this work we provide an analogous support for the existence of the Chapman-Kolmogorov-Schr\"odinger equation for them, performing a Monte Carlo study.
+It is numerically seen as a Wick rotation can turn the heat kernel into the Schr\"odinger one, mapping such kernels through the corresponding stochastic processes.
+In this way, we introduce a new kind of improper complex stochastic process.
+This permits a reformulation of quantum mechanics using purely geometrical concepts that are strongly linked to stochastic processes.
+Applications to economics are also entailed.